Birimian Limited: Lithium Play Set To Run

 - Blue sky potential does indeed still exist at Goulamina to greatly expand the current JORC defined resource (which is already sizable).

-- Lastly, a lot more: research, analysis, work needs to be completed before the company will be in position to publish an accurate advanced study (particularly as it pertains to project economics; e.g. OPEX, CAPEX).
+- Lastly, a lot more: research, analysis, work needs to be completed before the company will be in a position to publish an accurate advanced study (particularly as it pertains to project economics; e.g. OPEX, CAPEX).

 The company has gone on record to acknowledge the above shortcomings and announced that it has plans to publish a revised PFS sometime next year: